WELCOME TO YOUR NEW MUSIC SPACE IN HIGHBURY PARK

 We want to create a music plan that suits you!

-Whether you are a parent who is looking for new ways of engaging your child in their early development, a student looking for some extra guidance as the head towards their exam, a musician looking to demo some songs or someone who just always fancied trying an instrument, we are here to help you achieve your goal.
+Whether you are a parent who is looking for new ways of engaging your child in their early development, a student looking for some extra guidance heading towards exams, a musician looking to demo some songs or someone who just always fancied trying an instrument, we are here to help you achieve your goal.

-With trained DBS teachers trained in early development music, piano, guitar, ukulele, music production, voice coaching and body music, we’re sure you’ll find what your looking for at Highbury Park Music.
+With trained DBS teachers trained in early development music, piano, guitar, ukulele, music production, voice coaching and body music, we’re sure you’ll find what you’re looking for at Highbury Park Music.

 Co-founder at “Highbury Park Music” – teaching also in Kensington, Chelsea and Hammersmith